pas-audio-server/pas-core/README.md

 # pas
 Perry's audio server

+## Sponsors

+AUDIO DAC MAKERS - I NEED MORE DACS TO FIND OUT HOW MANY CONCURRENT STREAMS A TYPE OF MAIN BOARD CAN SUPPORT.
+I AM SEEKING SPONSORS TO PROVIDE ONE OR MORE OF THEIR USB DAC PRODUCTS.
+PLEASE CONTACT ME IF INTERESTED, USING MY LINKEDIN ACCOUNT (SEE "This is me" BELOW).

 ## What is pas?

 pas is an audio server capable of sending multiple **concurrent analog** stereo feeds to some (as yet undetermined maximum) number of outboard DACs.
 Each DAC will drive a separate audio zone in a multi-zone or multi-room installation.